Art Travels

 Sanford Robinson Gifford, Manchester Beach, 1865, Museo Nacional Thyssen-Bornemisza, Madrid, Spain.

 Sanford Robinson Gifford (1823-1880) was one of the most successful Luminist painters.
 His Manchester Beach shown above – one of only a few Luminist seascapes in museums outside the states – is a great example of the Luminists’ reputation for clarity.
-Every line and shape is crisp and perfect without overwhelming the composition in too much detail.
+Every line and shape is crisp and perfect without overwhelming the composition with too much detail.

 5. Bay of Naples, Vesuvius, from Sorrento by William Stanley Haseltine